multiparty/jiff/demos/array-concat/README.md

-# Bubble Sort Demo
+# Concatenation Demo

-Description and guide for binary search with secure MPC.
+Description and guide for array concatenation with secure MPC.

 ## Protocol
-Each party inputs an array of length n.
-The protocol sums these arrays element-wise, and outputs that summed list, sorted via bubblesort.
+Each party inputs a string, and the protocol outputs the concatenation of these strings.

+## Security
+Note that inputs are not hidden.
+Who submitted which input may be somewhat hidden, in the sense that it may not be clear which substring belonged to which party.
+This will only be true for parties larger than three people, since in the three- party case if P1 inputs "abc", P2 inputs "def", and P3 inputs "ghi", then given output "abcdefghi", P2 will be able to successfully determine the inputs of P1 and P2.
+In general, any participant will be able to make some estimate about which inputs came from which parties due to the location of their input string in the final concatenated output string.

 ## Running Demo